Brazil's Gol taken to arbitration over cash advances -newspaper

 SAO PAULO, Oct 20 (Reuters) - Some shareholders in Brazil's Smiles Fidelidade SMLS3.SA loyalty program have filed an arbitration proceeding against Gol Linhas Aereas Inteligentes GOLL4.SA over 1.6 billion reais ($285 million) in advanced ticket sales, newspaper Valor Economico reported on Tuesday.

-Gol started tapping Smile for cash advances in March as the airline grappled with the impact of the coronavirus pandemic, the report said.
+Gol started tapping Smile for cash advances in March as the airline grappled with the impact of the pandemic, the report said.

 Smiles is a separate company, but is controlled by the Brazilian airline.